 Recent graduates have gone into a wide variety of jobs.
-Some went into positions in the financial sector ranging from actuarial and accountancy trainees with banks such as Lloyds TSB to a financial analyst with AlG.
+Some went into positions in the financial sector such as Settlement Executive for an investment management company, which involves ensuring that all trades are settled on time.
 Teacher training was an option that was taken up by a number of our graduates, as was further study: around one third of our graduates go on to complete a Masters or PhD degree.
 High-level numeracy is one of the most sought-after skills in the workplace and many opportunities are open to a mathematical sciences graduate.
 During this degree programme students learn how to analyse and solve problems, apply mathematical modelling, communicate their ideas and theories effectively, and work independently and manage their own time.
 Students learn to apply mathematical techniques to situations across the sciences and other areas such as finance.
 These skills are highly desirable to employers ranging from business and finance to the chemicals and materials industries.

-Programme Specification Approval Person completing Programme Specification: Dr Mark Walters, DoTP Person responsible for management of programme: Dr Oscar Bandtlow Date Programme Specification produced / amended by School / Institute Learning and Teaching Committee: 7 Feb 2018 Date Programme Specification approved by Taught
+Programme Specification Approval

+Person completing Programme Specification: Dr Mark Walters, DoTP Person responsible for management of programme: Professor Franco Vivaldi Date Programme Specification produced / amended by School / Institute Learning and Teaching Committee: 7 Feb 2018 Date Programme Specification approved by Taught Programmes Board: